nickmalleson/footfall/MelbourneAnalysis/README.md

 # Predicting Pedestrian Footfall: <br /> Location Data Analysis of Melbourne, Australia

+This repository contains code for building a machine learning model to predict footfall across the city of Melbourne.
+It is trained using hourly footfall counts from a network of sensors across the city combined with explanatory variables likely to drive footfall patterns.

 ## Table of Contents
 * [Downloading data](#downloading-data)
 * [1.
 Preparing data](#preparing-data)